 Just like our rally racing FH5 tunes, cross country is completely dominated by the AWD drivetrain so we will focus on that drivetrain when tuning your car.

-Although largely similar to how we tune our rally racing car, cross country racing involves a lot more jumps, a lot more obstacles, and takes place almost entirely offroad.
+Although largely similar to how we tune our rally racing car, cross-country racing involves a lot more jumps, more obstacles, and takes place almost entirely offroad.

-Tires should also be a lot softer (less than 10 PSI) to account for the amount of terrain you will be racing on, as cross country racing usually involves all types of terrain from dirt, to sand, to grass, to gravel.
+Tires should also be a lot softer (less than 10 PSI) to account for the amount of terrain you will be racing on, as cross-country racing usually involves all types of terrain from dirt to sand, grass, and gravel.

 Caster should also be reduced (around 5.0 degrees) as most of the cars used in this type of racing will be sluggish when it comes to steering, so a little more steering angle will help in the long run.